Apteco/py-apteco/docs/source/tutorials/tutorial_09.rst

     [110 rows x 3 columns]

-Only Selector variables are currently supported as cube dimensions, and this doesn't include Selector subtypes such as Array, Flag Array, Date or Datetime.
+The variable types currently supported as cube dimensions are Selector variables (not including Selector subtypes such as Array or Flag Array), and banded Date or Datetime variables.
 As in FastStats, you can also use variables from 'related' tables, that is, ancestor or descendant tables (including the direct parent and children)::